 Scott Kiel started his formal Zen training in 2006 under Greene Roshi.
 He teaches and serves as jiki in the Institute for Zen Leadership programs.

 Rebecca Ryan is a futurist and economist who helps public sector leaders “lead fearlessly”.
-She’s the Board Chair of the Institute for Zen Leadership.
+She’s a ZL instructor and has served previously as Board chair of the Institute for Zen Leadership

 Dennis began Zen training 7 years ago and is an instructor in Zen Leadership.
 Active in the Institute for Zen Leadership (IZL) from its start, Dennis has co-taught in several IZL programs, and has trained in Zen sesshin and BodyZen.